DragWx/Advent2021/NOTES.md

 In university, my algorithms class went over Dijkstra's algorithm, which aims to find the smallest-costing path through a graph, where each edge between nodes has a "cost" associated with it, and A* is an improved version with a better heuristic (so you check fewer nodes), and also the algorithm you learn about when you research pathfinding algorithms for video games.

 A 2D grid is just like a graph with edges: when each cell has a "cost" associated with it, we can think of it the same way as the "cost" to cross an edge to enter one node from another.
 A grid without costs would just cost "1", like if you simply want to minimize how many nodes you need to visit, or how many cells to walk across.

+# Day 16
+I deal with serial protocols and bitstreams for my dayjob, so this wasn't anything special for me.
+Most of the time was spent writing the logic for taking a hex stream and consuming it bit-by-bit, since you can only read 4 bits at a time, and you need to keep track of the remainder, etc.

+Phase 2 would've been super quick except I was incompletely decoding my number literals (Only the final digit actually got returned, rather than the full number with all the digits)!
+That apparently took me an hour to debug, but it shouldn't have:
+1. Phase 1 passed, so the correct amount of packets were being decoded in the correct order without errors.
+2. All of the operator tests passed.
+3. When examining the debugging output, all the calculations went off without a hitch.
+(This is what took the most time)
+4. The only possible thing remaining was the decoding of number literals.

+Got there eventually!